tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 the host IP address of the server.
 The onion address is practically meaningless without it being routed through and resolved by the Tor network.
 Traffic between a Tor client and an `.onion` site should never leave the Tor network, keeping the network traffic safer and more anonymous than publicly hosted sites.
-Though more difficult to find, been there is not directory services or easy to remember names as the `.onion` address is not an easy to remember domain name, but generally opaque, non-mnemonic, 16- or 56-character alpha-semi-numerical strings which are generated on a cryptographically hashed public key.
+Though more difficult to find, been there is no directory services or easy to remember names as the `.onion` address is not an easy to remember domain name, but generally opaque, non-mnemonic, 16- or 56-character alpha-semi-numerical strings which are generated on a cryptographically hashed public key.
 The Top Level Domain (TLD) `.onion` is not a true domain and can't be found or queried on the internet, but only inside of the Tor network ( [[19]]], [[23]], [[24]]).